ahork/2048_32blit/README.md

 # 2048_32blit

-Update Code and Sprite with new version 32Blit Tools
+Update Code and Sprite with new version 32Blit with PNG